khongsomeo/GPA-OOP/readme.md

   ```
 - Ignore input errors

-  With .csv files created by Microsoft Excel, sometimes there will be blank lines marked by two colons between data blocks:
+  With .csv files created by Microsoft Excel, sometimes there will be blank lines marked by two commas between data blocks:
   ```
   CSC10001,4,10
   ,,